Interview taken with Ambika P.

 psychologically and as much as possible physically.
 For those of us, who came here in the middle

-ages, we will always remain a Nepali at heart, and Nepal
+ages, we will always remain a Nepali at heart, and Nepal will never be far away from

 People are leaving Nepal in droves?
 What are the